UserCDP/CSE301_project/README.md

 *YOU DO NOT NEED TO TOUCH THIS FILE*

 This file contains the main game loop, implemented as a function which takes in an initial game state and recursively applies itself to a new game state, obtained by modifying the original state according to the commands it receives.

-Conditions to end the game:
-- The oxigen level reaches below 0
-- The variable gameOver is set to True.

 ## [GameData.hs](GameData.hs)